-3.12.2 Submission of Dissertation Copies
+3.12.2.
+Submission of Dissertation Copies

-The applicant for graduation must submit to the Graduate Office six (6) dissertation copies and one (1) copy on CD ROM of the approved doctoral dissertation as a prerequisite for graduation.
+The applicant for graduation must submit to the Graduate Office six (6) bound dissertation copies and a PDF file copy of the approved doctoral dissertation as a prerequisite for graduation.
 The dissertation copies must conform to the standard College format and contain the official approval of the dissertation by the members of the Dissertation Committee, the official endorsement by the Chairman of the Graduate Committee concerned, and the official acceptance of the dissertation by the Dean.
 The dissertation copies must be submitted to the Graduate Office within one (1) calendar year after the defense.

-3.12.3 Conferment of the Ph.D.
+3.12.3.Conferment of the Ph.D.
 Degree